libsidplayfp/VICE-testprogs/testbench/readme.txt

   --8565early  target VICII type is 8565 (new color instead of grey dot) --8565late   target VICII type is 8565 (old color instead of grey dot)

+by default, the testbench script expects the VICE binaries in a directory called "trunk" which resides in the same directory as the "testprogs" directory. if that is not the case you can give the VICE directory on the commandline like this:

+$ VICEDIR=/c/users/youruser/somedir/WinVICE-2.4.99 ./testbench x64

 --------------------------------------------------------------------------------
 ================================================================================
 adding support for another target/emulator